panagiotis-geo/Substance_Exposure_NER/README.md

 The `datasets` folders contains the datasets used for both types of models and both types of experiments.
 The input format of the data is different for each type of model and is contained within the subfolders `span-based` and `token-based`.
 Each of these subfolders contains:

 - `cross-validation` - the splits of the data used for the 10-fold cross validation.
 The results reported in the paper were obtained by training the models on the "train" set and evaluating using the "valid" set.
-- `train-valid-test` - Models were trained using the "train" set and the "valid" set was used to fine-tine the model parameters.
-The models were evaluated usong the held-out "test" set.
+- `train-valid-test` - Models were trained using the "train" set and the "valid" set was used to fine-tune the model parameters.
+The models were evaluated using the held-out "test" set.

 The test set is the same for all the splits and the original dataset.